Warwickshire County Council

 630 Best Interests and Mental Health Assessments

-Xyla Health and social care (formerly ICS Assessment Services) were contacted by Warwickshire County Council to explore options to address the backlog of Deprivation of Liberty Safeguarding (DoLS) cases they had amassed, following the Supreme Court Judgement.
+Xyla Health and social care (formerly ICS Assessment Services) were contacted by Warwickshire County Council to explore options to address the waiting list of Deprivation of Liberty Safeguarding (DoLS) cases they had amassed, following the Supreme Court Judgement.

 Our service included the recruitment of all Best Interests Assessors and DoLS Mental Health Assessors required to deliver the completed assessments on a managed outcome and fixed fee basis.

-- Cleared a backlog of 630 DoLS cases within 24 weeks, on time and to budget
+- Cleared a waiting list of 630 DoLS cases within 24 weeks, on time and to budget

 - 94% of assessments accepted on first submission to the Council